PrudhviRajGK/FRAGMENT/README.md

-Here is the compressed, cleaner, and more executive version.
-Non-essential explanations removed.
-Still professional, structured, and sleek.

-You can directly replace your README with this.

----

 # Fragment Video Generator

 Fragment Video Generator is an AI-powered backend pipeline that converts a text topic into a fully assembled educational MP4 video.